How to Start Travel Blogging for Money

 Getting paid to write a blog from your laptop while traveling the world may sound too good to be true, but it is possible.
 Few bloggers get rich, or even make a living, but many earn a reasonable side-income.
-If you hope to join the ever-growing ranks of globetrotting travel bloggers like Nomadic Matt and Gary Ardnt this article is where you start.
+If you hope to join the ever-growing ranks of globetrotting travel bloggers, also often called digital nomads, such as Nomadic Matt, Gary Ardnt, and Nora Dunn, this article is where you should start.

 The first part of this article deals with issues that need to be considered before you set up your blog, the second part deals with the technical aspects of setting up a blog, and the third part deals with strategies for bringing visitors to your blog.